EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 NanoPlot -t 4 --fastq ../../data/SRR10*.fastq
 ```

-Our median read length (7,365 pb) is quite good for Nanopore data,although some reads can be even longer, but the mean read quality is not that good (9.7), not so much time ago we would say that this quality is quite nice but the last generation of Nanopore flowcell produce much better reads some of them at the same level as Illumina.
+Our median read length (7,365 pb) is quite good for Nanopore data,although some reads can be even longer, but the mean read quality is not that good (9.7), not so much time ago we would say that this quality is quite nice but the last generation of Nanopore flowcells produce much better reads, some of them at the same level as Illumina.
 Now as we did before with the Illumina reads, let's clean the Nanopore reads.

 **Clean Nanopore reads**